Balancingrock/SwifterSockets/docs/User Manual.md

 Your project has to provide a connection object factory.

 This factory creates the project's connection objects on demand.
 Since connection objects can be expensive, the project may implement a pool of connection objects allowing them to be reused.
-A simple connection pool implementation is provided as a part of SwifterSockets.
+A simple connection pool is provided as a part of SwifterSockets.

 The connection object factory is passed as a parameter (closure) to either `connectToTipServer` or during the setup of the `TipServer` class.